-Prices: Prices depend on whether you take the lift or climb the stairs to get to the top or the second floor.
-Young people are discounted – ages 12-24 pay half and under 12 pay even less.
+Prices: Prices depend on whether you take the lift or climb the stairs to get to the top of the second floor.
+Young people are discounted – ages 12-24 pay half, and under 12 pay even less.

 Stop 2: Stroll the Seine

 After some time at the Eiffel Tower, it is time for nice strolls along the river.

 The Seine River is hard to miss, and this is another must-do activity.
 You will stumble upon it, and it is actually a great guide.